 Vivienne Lee, Marketing 25/08/2017

-Ulster Rugby launched its new Umpire software in Ravenhill Park on the 18th August.
-A packed house of over 200 referees were in Ravenhill Park in August 2017 to see the presentation of the new Referee Management system for Ulster Rugby.
+A packed house of over 200 referees were in Ravenhill Park in August 2017 to see the presentation of the Sportlomo Referee Management system.

 Ulster Rugby joins Leinster, Munster and Connacht Rugby in using Sportlomo to manage their Match Officials.
 With Leinster Rugby the first province to commence using the system for all its competition management in 2007.
-All domestic rugby in Ireland is managed on the platform.
+All domestic rugby in Ireland is managed on the Sportlomo platform.

-The Ulster branch now manage their referees electronically through the Sportlomo system, they can notify referees by text message and email of their selection for upcoming games.
+The Ulster branch now manage their referees electronically through the Sportlomo system, they can check availability or notify referees by text message and email of their selection for upcoming games.

 The system keeps a log of each match official’s games throughout the season.
 After each game the referee is required to submit their match report and discipline report to the system.
 This data automatically feeds through to the Ulster branch.

-A further useful feature is the electronic-team sheet module.
+A further useful feature is the electronic-team sheet (team roster) module.
 All the clubs in Ireland are required by the IRFU (governing body) to update their player selections online, this gives referees access to team sheets/players online and this integrates with their discipline reports.
 The data from each team and player is populated into the Referee system, so this saves the Referees and Match Offiicals having to retype or duplicate this work.

 View more information on Referee and Umpire Organizer and Scheduling.